PistonHeads

 PistonHeads is a London, UK based online motoring community and premium car marketplace, featuring the latest automotive news and reviews, active discussion forums and premium cars for sale.

 History

 PistonHeads was founded in 1998 by David Edmonston.
 Originally petrolheads.co.uk, PistonHeads disrupted traditional print publishing and was one of the first to bring automotive news online.

-PistonHeads quickly became a go-to website for instant access to the latest news and reviews on performance cars, with popular features like Shed of the Week and Brave Pill.

 Hailed as the Mumsnet for men by The Times, the forums were born as a base for car enthusiasts in London to meet to talk about cars and quickly grew to be the largest online motoring community in the UK.

 The classifieds were originally created as a tool for members to sell cars to each other amongst trustworthy enthusiasts.

 Founder David Edmonston sold PistonHeads to Haymarket Media Group in 2007 for an undisclosed sum.